Guide to Recurring Payments in WordPress

 Of course, you are not limited to WP Simple Pay and WooCommerce for managing recurring payments.
 There are other methods you can use, such as PayPal and contact forms.

-PayPal may be the simplest alternative method to use, because your customers will generally be familiar with it.
+PayPal may be the simplest payment gateway to use, because your customers will generally be familiar with it.
 You can set up recurring payments in your PayPal account, and avoid the need to add an extra plugin to your site.

 If you are going to use a contact form, you will need to choose the right form provider.
 Certain contact forms tools have payment extensions, such as WPForms Stripe Addon.
 When you build your forms, you’ll also need to make sure and request all the information needed to process payments.